 If you are claiming compensation for an accident at a gym you could have found this page whilst searching for a gym injury compensation calculator.
-There are many different types of accident and injury which could happen to someone either using a gym or working there.
+There are many different types of accidents and injuries that could happen to someone either using a gym or working there.
 Each individual type of injury (as well as severity) could be awarded a different amount of compensation.
 This means that until we have discussed your unique injury with you it is difficult to say what you could be awarded.

 In addition to claiming compensation for your injuries, such as those which we have looked at in the personal injury claims calculator, there could be other forms of damages which you could claim damages for.
 Factors which could be taken into account are:

-- Various expenses such as travel expenses, these could be the costs of getting to a medical appointment or help paying for things in your daily life.
+- Various expenses such as travel expenses, these could be the costs of getting to a medical appointment or help to pay for things in your daily life.

-- Lost income and earnings.
-This could cover and compensate you for income which you either have or will lose.
+- Lost of earnings – This could cover and compensate you for income that you either have or will lose.

 - The cost of medical treatment which you have already paid for, or which you will pay for in the future.